crane-cloud/documentation/cranecloud/docs/applications/management.md

     - Paste generated Crane Cloud URL
 - Save webhook configuration

-### Deployments
-- The Deployments section provides a historical record of changes made to your application.
-- This includes image updates, replica changes, and other configuration modifications.
-- Each deployment is listed with relevant details and includes the option to rollback to a previous state if needed.

-### Deployment Details
+### Deployment
-- Each deployment entry includes the following information; Revision, Image, Replicas, Created At, Actions
+- Each deployment entry includes the following information;
+   - Revision
+   - Image
+   - Replicas
+   - Created At
+   - Actions

 ### Rollback
 - Click the Rollback button under the Actions column for a selected revision.